Toggle menu

 3.5 HRA Asset Management Strategy

-3.5.1 The HRA Asset Management Plan sets out the council's approach to managing the housing related assets held in the Housing Revenue Account.
+3.5.1 The HRA Asset Management Strategy sets out the council's approach to managing the housing related assets held in the Housing Revenue Account.
 It covers a range of activities that will ensure that the housing stock meets the needs of residents and the standards required, both now and in the future.
 Its key aims are:

 • delivering decent homes